 Make sure you check with your city before starting a business to know what permits and licenses are required.
 Business insurance is needed to protect your truck and other assets from damage or theft.
 You'll also need liability insurance to protect yourself and your business if someone is injured on your shop or ice cream truck premises.

 Business is all about creating demand for your product.
 It's up to you to get the word out about what you offer!
 Make sure your community knows about your new business by distributing flyers or handing out samples of your product.
 You'll need to build a brand and create a buzz around your business.
 This can be done through social media, marketing on the internet, or simply handing out flyers.

-If you're looking to start your own mobile ice cream truck business, you need to follow these 9 proven tips to start a successful Ice Cream Truck Business.
-Contact OVVI today at (800)-767-9585 or share your views/ideas at [email protected] Align with OVVI’s modern POS systems and march your business to success.
+If you're looking to start your own mobile ice cream truck business, you need to follow these 9 proven tips to start a successful ice cream truck business.
+Align with OVVI’s modern POS systems and march your business to success.